Line 362 – Volunteer firefighters' amount and Line 395 – Search and rescue volunteers' amount

 - attending meetings held by the fire department; and

-- participating in required training related to the prevention or suppression of fire.
+- participating in required training related to preventing or suppressing fire.

-As a volunteer firefighter, you may be eligible for an income exemption of up to $1,000 if you received a payment from a government, municipality, or other public authority for carrying out volunteer firefighter duties.
-If you choose to claim this income exemption, you will not be eligible for the volunteer firefighters' amount.
-The income exemption related to volunteer firefighter duties is shown in box 87 of your T4 slips.
+As a volunteer firefighter or search and rescue volunteer, you may be eligible to claim a $1,000 exemption instead of the VFA or the SRVA.
+For more information, see Emergency services volunteers.
+If you choose to claim this income exemption, you will not be eligible for the volunteer firefighters' amount or the search and rescue volunteers' amount.
+The income exemption related to emergency services volunteers is shown in box 87 of your T4 slips.

 Completing your tax return